raphaelpaiva/JTrace/README.md

 Fork it, code it and submit a pull request!

 Found a bug?
 Have a feature request?
 Suggestions on improving the code/build?
-Open a issue and we'll be happy to take a look at it! =)
+[Open a issue][5] and we'll be happy to take a look at it! =)

 Features
 --------